- Last OnlineMar 1, 11:46 PM

 One point of contention I've seen is that the MC is boring or just exists as a shoulder to cry on, etc. I think the MC is actually pretty strong.
 Unlike many other generic, awkward harem protags who feel like blank sheets of paper, this guy seems like a regular, awkward dude.
 He's a pretty considerate and insightful person, he's insecure, he has an arrogant streak, and he has aspirations he doesn't even want to admit to himself.
 He isn't overly boring, he isn't overly weird, he's just insecure and he's trying to break out of his insecurity and denial a little bit at a time, that's his arc.
 Again, he feels like a "real" person by anime standards (esp. harem anime), and I appreciate the show letting him develop without needing to instantly build romantic tension.
 I also think his relationship with blue-hair is very cute and well done.

 I will say I don't love the the fan-service shots that just feel completely unnecessary and gratuitous.
-I'm not wholely against fan-service, and I know that most of it is pretty tame if we put this in the harem genre, but it feels like it just cheapens some pretty strong material and really takes me out of it.
-I'd prefer a show with this level of craft to be more accessible to people outside of the hardcore weeb and degen camps.
+I'm not wholely against fan-service, and I know that most of it is pretty tame if we put this in the harem genre, but it feels like it just cheapens some pretty strong material and really takes me out of it when it's shoehorned in.
+Most fan-service scenes feel tonally dissonant with the rest of the show.
+I'd alos prefer a show with this level of craft to be more accessible to people outside of the hardcore weeb and degen camps.

 Reviewer’s Rating: 9